-Earlier known as the GP Hooks module is now called as Elements.
+Earlier known as the GP Hooks module is now called Elements.
 Mostly it is also referred to as GeneratePress element hook.

 This module is only available for GeneratePress premium users.
 For making use of this module, you will need to activate Elements.
 Activate it from Appearance->GeneratePress->Elements.

 By using Elements, you eradicate the need for creating a child theme.
-Elements allow you to create special Hooks that carry small amount of code, which can be used on any part of your website.
+Elements allow you to create special Hooks that carry a small amount of code, which can be used on any part of your website.
 It lets you create Blocks, Hooks, Layouts and Headers.
-Hence, this is one of the best feature choosing between GeneratePress free vs premium.
+Hence, this is one of the best features choosing between GeneratePress free vs premium.
 It really beautifies your website and gives it a modern look.